 This option is valid for hosted-floating and on-premise-floating license types only.
 It sets the duration for which you want to lease the floating license.

-This option is valid for on-premise-floating license type only.
+This option is valid for on-premise-floating and hosted-floating license types only.
 It allows for following strategies:

-Per-Machine: Each machine will only lease a single floating license, irrespective of the number of floating client instances being run on the machine.
+Each machine will only consume a single floating license/activation, irrespective of the number of instances (processes) of you app being run on the machine.

-Per-Instance: Each instance of the floating client will lease a separate floating license, irrespective of whether the instances are running on a single machine or different machines.
+Each instance (process) of your app will consume a separate floating license/activation, irrespective of whether the instances are running on the same machine or different machines.

 This option is valid for on-premise floating license type only.
 It sets the maximum number of concurrent clients which can lease the floating license from the server.